Willie Keeler: Professional baseball career

 Keeler had the ability to bunt most balls pitched to him, enabling him to avoid striking out; his skill at prolonging at bats by fouling pitches off with this method was the impetus for the rule change that made a foul bunt with two strikes a strikeout.
-In the 1899 season for the Brooklyn Superbas, in 570 at bats, Keeler struck out only twice, setting an AB-per-K mark of 285, an MLB single-season record.
+In the 1899 season for the Brooklyn Superbas, in 570 at bats, Keeler struck out only twice, setting an AB-per-K mark of 285, a major league single-season record.
 With Ned Hanlon's Baltimore Orioles, he perfected the "Baltimore chop", in which he would chop the ball into the ground hard enough to cause a high bounce, which enabled him to reach first base before a fielder could glove the ball and throw him out.
 Bill James speculated that Keeler introduced the hit and run strategy to the original Orioles and teammate John McGraw.
 In James' theory, Boston's Tommy McCarthy was the first manager to make wide use of the hit and run.
 McCarthy then taught it to John Montgomery Ward, who taught it to Keeler.

-In forming the powerful original Baltimore Orioles of the late 19th century, manager Ned Hanlon was given an ownership stake in the team and a free rein to form his team.
+In forming the powerful Baltimore Orioles of the late 19th century, manager Ned Hanlon was given an ownership stake in the team and a free rein to form his team.
 In one of the most one-sided trades in baseball history, Hanlon obtained Dan Brouthers and Keeler from Brooklyn in exchange for Billy Shindle and George Treadway.
 Keeler and six of his teammates from the Orioles were eventually inducted into the Hall of Fame.